junxit/us-congress-bills-112/bill.md

 ## § 6.
 Administrative actions and civil penalties

 - **(a)** *In general* Any Federal official who is responsible for the issuance of a loan guarantee under title XVII of the Energy Policy Act of 2005 in a manner that violates the requirements of such title or of this Act shall be—
-  - **(1)** subject to appropriate administrative discipline including, when circumstances warrant, suspension from duty without pay or removal from office; and
+  - **(1)** subject to appropriate administrative discipline provided for under title 5 of the United States Code, or any other applicable Federal law, including, when circumstances warrant, suspension from duty without pay or removal from office; and
   - **(2)** personally liable for a civil penalty in an amount of at least $10,000 but not more than $50,000 for each violation.
 - **(b)** *Definition* For purposes of this section, the term Federal official means—
   - **(1)** an individual serving in a position in level I, II, III, IV, or V of the Executive Schedule, as provided in subchapter II of chapter 53 of title 5, United States Code; and